openSUSE/news-o-o/_posts/2008-09-09-kde-in-opensuse-111-and-beyond.markdown

 ---
 author: News Team
+comments: true
 date: 2008-09-09 21:59:41+00:00
 layout: post
 link: https://news.opensuse.org/2008/09/09/kde-in-opensuse-111-and-beyond/
+slug: kde-in-opensuse-111-and-beyond
-title: "KDE in openSUSE 11.1 and Beyond"
+title: KDE in openSUSE 11.1 and Beyond
+wordpress_id: 1012
 categories:
 - Distribution
 tags:
 - KDE
 ---

 After receiving a great deal of feedback on the issue of KDE 3.5 inclusion in openSUSE 11.1, the KDE team has decided to take the following course of action.